gftruj/aframe-hand-tracking-controls-extras/components/README.md

 Yay or nay?
 Feel free to suggest improvements in the issues tab if you like these.
 ![Navigation](https://gftruj.github.io/hand.tracking.controls.extras/screens/navigation.gif)

-As of today these are more or less a PoC:
+As of today these are more or less a PoC.
+There is an example [here](https://gftruj.github.io/hand.tracking.controls.extras/examples/navigation.html) ([source](../examples/navigation.html))

 ### Teleport